Wobblyyyy/docs/pathfinder2/documentation.md

  * @param tolerance      the tolerance used in determining if the robot is
  *                       actually at the target point.
 This tolerance
  *                       only affects the LAST of the points in the
- *                       trajectory - all of the other points ignore
+ *                       trajectory - all the other points ignore
  *                       whatever this value is.
  * @param angleTolerance the tolerance used for determining if the robot
  *                       is facing the correct direction.
 Like the